omicsoasis/omicsoasis.github.io/README.md

 ### Installation

 OASIS installs on a Unix/Linux operating system running the Apache webserver.
 The package requires HTML5, CSS3, JavaScript, Perl, R and MySQL.
 Auxillary programs, Haploview and Locuszoom, are optional.
+We are currently seeking funding to produce a production version that includes comprehensive web security.
+When upgraded, we anticipate that OASIS will be available free of charge for non-commercial use.
 Please contact the <a href="mailto:jperry@som.umaryland.edu">OASIS Development Team</a> at the University of Maryland, Baltimore for more information. <!--Install them using the instructions from their websites.
 [Click here to download OASIS](https://github.com/omicsoasis/OASIS-releases-issues-Q-and-A/releases/latest){:target="_blank"}. -->

 ---